 Each full-time faculty member is issued a personal computer for instructional and administrative use.
-Adjunct faculty are issued computers in the Academics Adjunct office area.
+Adjunct faculty are issued computers in the Academic Affairs Office adjunct office area.
 Purchases of software or additional hardware must be made using funds in the instructor's academic unit.
 It is recommended that the Systems Administrator be consulted before purchasing software to ascertain compatibility and hardware expansion and software license issues.

 All computers at the Valencia Campus are connected to a campus-wide network system.
 Faculty are encouraged to use this network for a variety of reasons that include, but are not limited to:

 - sharing data in files and databases